BOND REFERENDUM BASICS

 We propose moving third grade to UES and sixth grade to WAMS.
 In both cases, teachers would simply move with their grade levels, requiring minimal or no additional staffing.

-Expanding to tuition-free, full-day kindergarten, for example, would use one of the additional classrooms – and add a teacher – at each of the three lower elementary schools.
+However, the three lower elementary schools would each reclaim four classrooms, and more staffing would be needed at this level.
+Expanding to tuition-free, full-day kindergarten, for example, would use one of the additional classrooms – and add a teacher – at each of the schools.

 We are also committed to expanding tech-based programming and opportunities for small-group instruction at the middle and high schools.
 This change would create more courses, but could be managed with existing staff.